carpentries/community-facilitators-program/_episodes/02-1-theory-of-feedback.md

 >## Note
 >
->sometimes we do not or can not provide a way to give feedback in a timely way and this may lead to distortion of the underlying message e.g. because the giver of the feedback is now more frustrated and/or the problem has gotten worse.
+>Sometimes we do not or can not provide a way to give feedback in a timely way and this may lead to distortion of the underlying message e.g. because the giver of the feedback is now more frustrated and/or the problem has gotten worse.
 Delayed feedback may also require a different action e.g. in the example we are working through the action during the workshop might have been to pause the lesson and resolve the technical issues with the sound, whereas addressing the feedback afterwards becomes about issuing a refund or finding a place for the participant on a future workshop, as well as trouble-shooting what might have happened with the technical issues
 {: .callout}

 **Actionable** - e.g. there is a clear ask - which you may need to work with the giver of the feedback to determine.
 Note that sometimes there is no immediate resolution of an issue and the action may be to listen to the feedback and help a community member to feel heard.